Trader Joe's recalls raw walnuts products over salmonella risk

+* Q1 revenue rose 23.8 percent to $39.6 million Source text for Eikon: Further company coverage:

-LOS ANGELES Trader Joe's on Tuesday announced a recall of its raw walnuts products, saying they have the potential to be contaminated with salmonella although the company said they have so far received no reports of illness connected to the nuts.
+LOS ANGELES, March 17 Trader Joe's on Tuesday announced a recall of its raw walnuts products, saying they have the potential to be contaminated with salmonella although the company said they have so far received no reports of illness connected to the nuts.

 Trader Joe's said the recall was instigated after testing by an outside company contracted by the U.S. Food and Drug Administration found the presence of salmonella in some packages of raw walnuts products.